TheStarAlight/eTraj.jl/docs/src/theory2_trajectory_simulation_phase_methods.md

 ```
 where ``\bm{r},\bm{p}`` are quantities of the electron at any time after the laser ends.
 This scheme applies for electrons with positive energy, which are able to finally escape the parent ion and reach the detector.
-For electrons with negative energy, we assume that they finally become rydberg states.
+For electrons with negative energy, we assume that they finally become Rydberg states.

 Finally, electrons with similar final momenta (i.e., in the same small box of the final momentum grid) would be collected by summing up the probabilities they carry: ``W_{\bm{p}} = \sum_i{W_i}``, and the final momentum spectrum is given by ``W_{\bm{p}}``.